Nackloose/Perturbarium/axia/README.md

 # 🧮 Axia

-> *"Axioms are the bedrock upon which all understanding is built.
+> *"Axia are the bedrock upon which all understanding is built.
 They are not proven, but they are the foundation from which all else follows."*

-This directory contains the foundational theoretical axioms that form the mathematical and philosophical bedrock of Axia.
-These are not mere guides or specifications, but the fundamental principles that underpin all other work in this repository.
+This directory contains the foundational theoretical axioms that form the mathematical and philosophical bedrock of the Perturbarium.
+These are not mere guides or specifications, but the fundamental principles that underpin all other work in this repository and provide the stable foundation upon which perturbations can safely occur.

 ## 📋 Navigation